Meet The Eye-Catching Strawberry-Colored Bird Who Has Got To Be One Of The Most Striking Birds In North America

 Watch and listen to the summer tanager below:

 In the southern and eastern United States, these birds can be found in regions south of southern Pennsylvania and northern Illinois.
 In winter, they migrate to northern South America and Mexico.
-According to Dr. Steven Pinker, a cognitive scientist, "The migration patterns of birds are not only fascinating but also a testament to their adaptability and resilience."
 This species has an incredibly vast range; therefore, they do not approach the Vulnerable threshold under the IUCN range size criterion.
 Please comment and share this video with all your loved ones who adore birds.
 Sharing is caring!